isdk/isdk-lang-spec/README.md

 * The `event` parameter in the event callback is the `Event` object, and `this` is the script runtime;
 * When the event callback returns a value, it means modifying the parameter or result, otherwise it is not modified; the premise is that the event type supports modification;

+### URI Protocol Convention

+#### Pack Protocol

+Used to represent document-based NoSQL knowledge base resources: `pack://id[?tbl=collection&db=dbName]`

+Parameters:

+* `id`: Represents the unique identifier of the knowledge resource.
+* `tbl`:  Specifies the name of the dataset (collection).
+If this parameter is not specified, the default is to use the dataset where the current script resides.
+* `db`: Defines the name of the database.
+If not explicitly provided, the default is to use the database name where the current script resides.

+The simplest form includes only the `id` parameter: `pack://my_knowledge_id` indicates accessing the `my_knowledge_id` resource in the knowledge base of the current AI script.

 ## Refs

 * [AutoGen](https://github.com/microsoft/autogen)